Employer Information

 Where the placement is based

-Adult Orthopaedic Wards, UH Bristol NHS Foundation Trust
+Adult Orthopaedic Wards, UH Bristol and Weston NHS Foundation Trust

 Educational Supervisor for the placement